AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

+We point out that the parameters $( \eta_{2}, k_{2}, \xi_{3}, \eta_{3}, k_{3},\cdot\cdot\cdot, \xi_{g}, \eta_{g}, k_{g})$ are defined in Schottky space (see appendix~\ref{sec:A0}), while the coordinates ($x_{1}'$, $x_{2}'$, $x_{3}'$) are defined in Euclidean AdS$_{3}$ spacetime.
+Although equation \eqref{eq:3.12m1} involves the coordinates ($x_{1}'$, $x_{2}'$, $x_{3}'$), equations \eqref{eq:3.26} and \eqref{eq:3.27} clearly show that both the tunneling action $B_{out}$ and the vacuum decay seed $B_{seed}$ are independent of these coordinates.
+Thus, the total tunneling action $B$ does not depend on the coordinates ($x_{1}'$, $x_{2}'$, $x_{3}'$).
+The calculations in the later sections are based on equations \eqref{eq:3.26} and \eqref{eq:3.27}.
+Therefore, the exact form of the coordinates ($x_{1}'$, $x_{2}'$, $x_{3}'$) is not essential for this study.

-To sum up, in this section, we generalize the tunneling action to the case where there are genus fluctuations.
-The main contribution comes from the third class of genus fluctuations, which does not affect the vacuum decay seed $B_{seed}$.
-Equations \eqref{eq:3.9b}, \eqref{eq:3.10} and \eqref{eq:3.11} indicate that the vacuum decay seed $B_{seed}$ can be expressed as
+To sum up, in this section, we generalize the tunneling action to the case where there are BWFs.
+The main contribution comes from the third class of wormhole fluctuations, which does not affect the vacuum decay seed $B_{seed}$.
 The relationship between the total tunneling action $B$ and the vacuum decay seed $B_{seed}$ is given by $B=B_{seed}+B_{out}$.
-If there are no genus fluctuations, $B_{out}=0$, and all information of the vacuum decay dynamics is determined by the vacuum decay seed.
-In the case where there are genus fluctuations, $B_{out}$ is described by equation \eqref{eq:3.26}.
-Taking $\partial B/\partial \bar{\rho}=0$, one can obtain the bubble radius

-Equation \eqref{eq:3.28} indicates that the radius $\bar{\rho}$ is determined by the tension of the domain wall and the energy density of the vacuum states.
+In the absence of wormhole fluctuations, $B_{out}=0$.
+When BWFs are present, $B_{out}$ is described by equation \eqref{eq:3.26}.